 At the beginning of January 2020, a number of patients with pneumonia of unknown aetiology was reported in Wuhan, Hubei Province, China.
 The outbreak was associated with a seafood market in Wuhan, where a novel coronavirus was identified as the etiological agent.
 Several independent research groups identified this novel virus as a member of the zoonotic coronavirus family with highly identical genome as a bat coronavirus, pointing to the bat as the natural host.
 The genomic sequences of the novel virus are almost identical and share about 80% sequence identity to a virus that emerged 17 years ago causing a „Severe Acute Respiratory Syndrome“ called SARS-CoV.
 As a result, the novel identified virus has been classified as SARS-CoV-2.
 While the virus is likely originating from zoonotic coronaviruses, it adapted perfectly to humans and has spread rapidly worldwide, reaching a pandemic level in a short time.

-Within a few months of the first report, SARS-CoV-2 and its new emerged, fast-spreading 'variants of concern' (VoCs - as the so-called alpha, beta, omikron variants) have caused millions of infections worldwide with a high mortality rate.
+2 years after the first report, SARS-CoV-2 and its new emerged, fast-spreading 'variants of concern' (VoCs - as the so-called alpha, beta, omikron variants) have caused millions of infections worldwide with a high mortality rate.
 Thus, COVID-19 has triggered enormous human casualties and serious economic loss posing global threat and a crucial test for the international solidarity of the world.

 Quelle: Sequences are available at www.GISAID.org.
 Fig: Dr. Maximilian Muenchhoff, Max von Pettenkofer-Institut, Ludwig-Maximilians-Universität München (LMU).
 For enlargment of the figure please click here.

 Also in Germany and Bavaria society, politics and science are facing completely new challenges in the SARS-CoV-2 pandemic.
-As a result and in an effort to face the pandemic and its major scientific questions, Bavarian universities and research institutes joined forces in the Bavarian research consortium ‘FORCOVID’.
-The research partners in FORCOVID, which include international renowned scientists, will combine their expertise in virological diagnostics, the development of vaccines and the evaluation of virus specific immunity.
-In addition FORCOVID will focus on the virus – cell interactions and the research in pathogenesis and therapy.
+As a result and in an effort to face the pandemic and its major scientific questions, Bavarian universities and research institutes joined forces in the Bavarian research consortium ‘FOR-COVID’.
+The research partners in FOR-COVID are international renowned scientists with expertise in virological diagnostics, the development of vaccines, the evaluation of virus specific immunity and the virus – cell interactions and the research in pathogenesis and therapy.